 The primary purposes of the Currituck National Wildlife Refuge are to preserve, protect and maintain healthy and viable populations of migratory birds, wildlife, fish and plants, including federal and state endangered species and trust species.
 The refuge supports this mission by using land management techniques that restore, enhance and maintain the natural processes and diversity of its varying habitats.

 The most famous attractions of the Currituck National Wildlife Refuge are the wild horses!
-The horses can be seen throughout the parcels of the refuge.
+The horses can be seen throughout the refuge.
 But the Corolla Wild Horses aren’t the only wildlife that calls the Currituck National Wildlife Refuge home.
 In fact, you’ll find a wide range of reptiles, fish, plant life, and mammals throughout the refuge.

 Visiting National Wildlife Refuges